-11. Click Save to save the new service account key.

-Tip: Once the key pair is generated, an administrator needs to download the private key as an encrypted file and store it locally on the machine from which the service will make SSH connections using the private key.
-Additionally, an administrator needs to use Keyfactor Command to map the full user name built from the username and client hostname entered when generating the service account key pair (e.g. svc_myapp@appsrvr12) to the Linux logon account that the service account will operate as when logging in via SSH on the target server(s) where the public key needs to reside (see Editing Access to an SSH Server on page 526, Adding Logons on page 531, or Editing Access to an SSH Server on page 526, Adding Logons on page 531, or Editing Access to an SSH Server on page 526, Adding Logons on page 531, or Editing Access to an SSH Server on page 526, Adding Logons on page 531, or Editing Access to an SSH Server on page 526, Adding Logons on page 531, or Editing Access to an SSH Server on page 526, Adding Logons on page 531, or Editing Access to an SSH Server on page 526, Adding Logons on page 533, after this is complete and the orchestrator has published the public key to the target server(s), the service may connect via SSH on page 473.
+- 11. Click Save to save the new service account key. - Tip: Once the key pair is generated, an administrator needs to download the private key as an encrypted file and store it locally on the machine from which the service will make SSH connections using the private key.
+Additionally, an administrator needs to use Keyfactor Command to map the full user name built from the username and client hostname entered when generating the service account key pair (e.g. svc_myapp@appsrvr12) to the Linux logon account that the service account will operate as when logging in via SSH on the target server(s) where the public key needs to reside (see Editing Access to an SSH Server Group on page 512, Editing Access to an SSH Server on page 529, Adding Logons on page 534, or Editing or Deleting a Logon on page 536).
+After this is complete and the orchestrator has published the public key to the target server(s), the service may connect via SSH to the target server(s) using the new private key for authentication.
+For more information, see SSH on page 476.